Published: May 23 2019

 The majority of accidents on the water involve collisions with recreational vehicles (and fixed objects), and excessive speed was a top contributing factor in these accidents.
 Be sure to obey the rules of the waterways, keep your head on a swivel, and watch your speed.
-Always be on the lookout, paying attention as you navigate and when in doubt, slow down and keep your distance.
+Having awareness of everyone and everything around you is going to prevent problems from arising while navigating.

 Out of all of the boating accidents that occurred in 2017, machinery failure was the fourth-largest contributing factor.
 Check your boat’s oil level and coolant level before every trip to avoid common problems out on the water.
-Checking maintenance regularly will also save you money in the long run - it's better to catch a small problem early and fix it before it becomes a much bigger, more expensive problem.
+It's also good for preventing large expenses down the road - if you can catch a small problem with your boat, you can fix it before it turns into a much bigger, more expensive problem.

 Statistics courtesy of uscgboating.org